 Environmental Regulations That May Affect Your Backup Generator Use

-To mitigate these effects, the utility has laid out a raft of proposals, from sectionalizing portions of its grid to reducing the scope of outages during PSPS events, to building “resilience zones” — community centers or critical facilities in high-risk areas that can be equipped with grid interconnection hubs to support fast deployment of backup generators.
-It’s also proposing some novel concepts, like working with non-utility partners to install or utilize on-site generation or distributed energy resources for continuous power during safety outages, and exploring the potential for true microgrid systems to play a role.
+To mitigate these effects, the utility has laid out a raft of proposals in addition to the ones above; from building “resilience zones” — community centers or critical facilities in high-risk areas that can be equipped with grid interconnection hubs to support fast deployment of backup generators – to working with non-utility partners to install or utilize on-site generation or distributed energy resources for continuous power during safety outages and exploring the potential for true microgrid systems that are more targeted in scale.

-But beyond grid sectionalizing and the hopes of enlisting private partners for backup power, most of these next-generation efforts won’t be ready for the 2020 fire season.
+But beyond grid sectionalizing and the hopes of enlisting private partners for backup power, some of these next-generation efforts won’t be ready for the 2021 fire season.
 And PG&E isn’t setting a timeline for some of the emerging technologies it’s testing to reduce fire risk, such as faster detection of potential fire-starting faults, or sensors and analytics to provide real-time “situational awareness” on its distribution grid.

 For customers who may be affected by fire-prevention blackouts this summer, PG&E’s plan proposes relatively few options, beyond working with local first responders and critical services providers in high-risk areas to ensure emergency power is available, and providing up-to-date service restoration information, bill payment relief, and other “customer services and programs” for the rest of those left in the dark.